emqx/cloud-docs/en_US/connect_to_deployments/openhab.md

 ## Connect over TCP Port

-This section describes how to connect a openhab client to MQTT broker over TCP port.
+This section describes how to connect an openhab client to MQTT broker over TCP port.

 - Fill in the broker address, port, username and password (if it exists).
 - Select `TCP` for MQTT transport.